cncf/wg-serverless/workflow/spec/spec.md

 ## Abstract

-Serverless applications are becoming increasingly complex and are rearely sequential in nature.
+Serverless applications are becoming increasingly complex and are rarely composed of a single function call triggered by an event.
 Often they contain complex business logic to coordinate, manage, and define the execution order of a large amount of serverless functions and events that can trigger those functions.

-Workflows have become a key component of serverless applications as they excel at dealing with cross-cutting concerns such as orchestration and coordination of serverless applications functional flow.
+Workflows have become a key component of serverless applications as they automate orchestration and coordination of serverless applications functional flow.

 Some of many benefits using workflows in serverless applications include:
-- Reduce complex execution logic out of your serverless functions
+- Allow you to develop new application much faster by taking the complex execution logic out of your application.
-- Externalize cross-cutting concerts such as parallel execution, branching, timeouts, compensation, and other flow control logic out of many serverless function implementations into a single workflow definition.
+- Externalize workflow execution logic and management such as parallel execution, branching, timeouts, compensation, and other flow control logic out of many serverless function implementations into a single workflow definition.
 - Allow you to write less code in your serverless apps/functions
 - Significantly reduce the amount of time and effort to make changes in large serverless apps.

 Many different workflow implementations (both proprietary and open-source) exist today, each with it's own set of features and capabilities.
-When picking a current implementations, it is very difficult to later on switch to a different one without running into large time and cost investments.
+When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time and cost

 The goal of the Serverless Workflow sub-group is to:
 - Standardize Serverless Worfkflow model and definition